 18. A city in an emerging developing country

-22. What does the UK look like in the 21st century?/UK’s human + physical characteristics
+22. What does the UK look like in the 21st century?

 23. How is the UK’s population changing?

-25. Is the UK losing its global significance?/UK’s political role in the world
+25. What is the UK’s political role in the world?

-26. Is the UK losing its global significance?/ UK’s cultural influence
+26. How is the UK’s cultural influence changing?

 Revise effectively with Oxford Revise